ocarly/expressJSchallenge_NoteTaker/README.md

 # ExpressJS challenge_NoteTaker

-Note Taker app that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+An application for taking notes, utilizing an Express.js backend to store and access note data via a JSON file, allowing users to write and save their notes.

 ## Application